-As I mentioned above, you can take you own car on the Zion Canyon Scenic Drive during the winter months (usually end of November through mid-February, with the exception of holiday weekends).
+As I mentioned above, you can take you own car on the Zion Canyon Scenic Drive during the winter months (usually end of December through mid-February, with the exception of holiday weekends).

 The 6.5-mile-long Scenic Drive follows the Virgin River through Zion Canyon, and it's a stunning drive even if you aren't planning to stop for any hikes.

 Another scenic drive you won't want to miss in Zion is the Mount Carmel Highway (US Highway 9 on most maps).
 This 12-mile highway connects the south and east entrances of Zion National Park, and driving it is absolutely stunning at any time of year.